 Both participatory quality instruments are now used on three key registers within the Netherlands, but their potential reaches further.
 Other key registers and domains have shown interest in the positive and motivating approach of one or both instruments, for example the cadastral register, real estate valuation register, subsurface register, utility networks, road networks and spatial planning.
-Both applications are therefore developed further in a generic way, so new registers and themes can be added more easily.
+Therefore, both applications are developed further in a generic way in order to add new registers and themes easily.